 On the lower floor at the farmhouse (with a private entrance) are three double/twin rooms and one single bedroom that all share a bathroom.
 Near the farmhouse is a cottage with two family rooms rented seperately (a double bed and a bunk bed in each room), shared bathroom, cooking facilities, a dining room and a sitting room with TV.

 Six sleeping bag spaces in yet another cottage with cooking facilities, a dining room and a sitting room with a TV.
 Free Wi-Fi.

 Breakfast at the farm and dinner if booked in advance.
-Cooking facilities are only available for guests staying in the two cottages (in the family rooms and sleeping bag accommodation).
+Cooking facilities are only available for guests staying in the two cottages (family rooms and sleeping bag accommodation).

 Service and recreation